bryanherger/vertica-eon-toolkit/vultr-vke/README.md

 (3 rows)
 ```

+Now that the database is running, you can add data with SQL commands like INSERT, and load files from S3 using COPY.
+Since Vertica is already configured to access the S3 bucket where the database resides, you can discover DDL and import data from the bucket with a few commands.

-You can scale the database cluster with `kubectl edit`.
+You can also scale the database cluster with `kubectl edit`.
 Simply edit the subclusters.size field to the new target size (CE license only allows 1-3 nodes); the database shards will be rebalanced automatically.
 Monitor the cluster change with `kubectl wait`.